COPD Acute Exacerbation Service

 Islington

-A face-to-face assessment by the GP is a prerequisite for referring to the service, unless the patient has previously been case-managed and is already known to the CORE team.
+A face-to-face assessment by the GP is a prerequisite for referring to the service, unless the patient has previously been case-managed and is already known to the community respiratory team.

 Eligibility Criteria